mwelzl/oppd/draft-welzl-panrg-oppd.md

 --- abstract

-[ Please add something to this, and then add your name to the author list.
+[ Please add something to this draft, and then add your name to the author list.
 Also, consider the draft title: it now indicates that I'm the primary dude here (is that really justified?), and that we target PANRG.
 Should it carry a different name? ]

 This document surveys possibilities for on-path proxy discovery.
 It is meant to help the conversation in a planned side meeting at IETF-121 in Dublin.